ParedesGab/PP2-memory-game/README.md

 ### Content

-- The Code institute ci-full-template was used to create the GitHub repository of the Laxus & Thiosymbion website.
+- The Code institute ci-full-template was used to create the GitHub repository of the Cosmic Match Memory Game website.

+- [W3 Schools](https://www.w3schools.com/jsref/met_win_settimeout.asp) showed me how to use the setTimeout() method.

+- [W3 Schools](https://www.w3schools.com/jsref/prop_html_id.asp) showed me how to return the id property.

+- [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) showed me how to create elliptical corner radius used in the Control Area of the Memory Board Game section.

+- I got further clarificaion on the used of Parameters vs Arguments from the from the YouTube channel [Anna McDougall](https://www.youtube.com/watch?v=5o4P8lESTF0).

+- Stack Overflow solutions was also used to resolve doubts.

 - Text was checked with DeepL Write for spelling mistakes.

-- Inspiration to add the small *Laxus* bullet points is from the YouTube channel [Six Minutes.
-Smarter.](https://www.youtube.com/@SixMinutesSmarter)
+- I learned how to add other pages (e.g., home menu page, games indications and congratulations pages) with Javascript by reading the project of my cohort [Kristyna Wach](https://github.com/Cushione/four-seasons-memory-game)

-- Inspiration for the hover animation of the Subscription button and the Return and home page link is from the YouTube channel [Smoljames](https://www.youtube.com/@Smoljames).
+- Inspiration for memory game logic comes from the YouTube Channels [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=3095s) and [CodingTube](https://www.youtube.com/watch?v=TMWkKPlUUJ4&t=1264s)

-- MDN Web Docs showed me different ways to use the background-position property.

-- Stack Overflow solutions was also used to resolve doubts.

-- ReadMe was inspired and guided by the ReadMe documents of my mentor Iuliia Konovalova, of my cohort Kamil Wojciechowski, and of the love running project.
+- ReadMe was inspired and guided by the ReadMe documents of my mentor Iuliia Konovalova, of my previous Kamil Wojciechowski, and of the love running project.

 ### Media

+- The universe background image is from [Federico Beccari](https://unsplash.com/de/@federize?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).

+- All memory card images are from [Icongeek26](https://www.flaticon.com/authors/icongeek26).

 ## Acknowledgments

 - My sincere gratitude to my mentor, Iuliia Konovalova, for her valuable feedback.
-- Thank you to Code Institute, specially to Kamil,  Kristyna Wach, and Lane for the great tips and feedback.
+- Thank you to Code Institute, specially to Kamil, Kristyna, and Lane for the great tips and feedback.
 - Thank you to my brother Brando, Your beautiful piano music [Brando PR](https://www.youtube.com/@BrandoPR) accompanied me along this project as well.
 - I am deeply grateful to Geddi and Alexis for their insightful JavaScript fundamentals guidance.
 - A heartfelt thanks to my husband Johannes for playing ("testing") the game more times than I can count.